DCNR Bureau of Topographic and Geologic Survey

 “To serve the citizens of Pennsylvania by collecting, preserving, and disseminating impartial information on the Commonwealth's geology, geologic resources, and topography in order to contribute to the understanding, wise use, and conservation of its land and included resources.”

-State Geologist Gale C. Blackmer is the Director of the Bureau of Topographic and Geologic Survey.
+State Geologist Dr. Gale C. Blackmer is the Director of the Bureau of Topographic and Geologic Survey.
 She provides leadership for the bureau’s administrative functions and its three divisions:

 Geologic and Geographic Information Services